bonitasoft/bonita-doc/md/Bonita_platform_setup.md

 ## Pre-requisites

-Before running it, make sure the setup tool is configured to point to the database of the Bonita BPM Platform.
+Before running it, make sure the setup tool is configured to point to the database of the Bonita Platform.

 ::: info
 **Note:** If you have already run `start-bonita` script inside a [Tomcat bundle](tomcat-bundle.md#configuration) or a [WildFly bundle](wildfly-bundle.md#configuration), those steps are already done.